Ascalad/tonkeeper-web/README.md

 # Tonkeeper Web Monorepo

-Tonkeeper Web is a non-custodial crypto wallet and gateway to blockchain dApps.
+tabTonkeeper Web is a non-custodial crypto wallet and gateway to blockchain dApps.

 Tonkeeper Extension supports Firefox 109.0 or higher version, Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.